 Preparing your early years setting for GDPR

 An introduction to what early years settings, nurseries and childminders must do to comply with the General Data Protection Regulation (GDPR) which came into effect in May 2018.

 The General Data Protection Regulation (GDPR) is a new EU law that came into effect on 25 May 2018.

 It replaces the current Data Protection Act 1998 and the changes remain in place even after the UK leaves the EU in 2019.

 GDPR gives individuals greater control over their own personal data.

 Your nursery or early years setting may already have a data protection policy in place but GDPR introduces some significant changes in what is needed.

-Early years providers need to be aware of these changes, identify any gaps and make changes in order to be compliant.
+Early years providers need to be aware of these changes and make changes in order to be compliant.

 GDPR condenses the Data Protection Principles into six areas, referred to as the Privacy Principles.
 They are:

 You must have a lawful reason for collecting personal data and must do it in a fair and transparent way.